Peperomia albovittata ‘Piccolo Banda’ (Peacock Peperomia) Guide

 Growth

-This species of plant is a particularly slow grower and even when it does reach its maximum height, it doesn’t grow much more than 12 inches (30 cm) around – making it a great fit for terrariums of all sizes.
+Peperomia albovittata isn’t a particularly fast grower, and even when it does reach its maximum height, it doesn’t grow much more than 12 inches (30 cm).

 Propagation